 Now count the squares that fall entirely within the drawn perimeter of the pool.
 Then count all of the squares that fall approximately 3/4 within the surface area of the pool as 3 square feet, those with half in the pool surface area 2 square feet and so on.
-Add up the value of all of the squares on the drawing.
+Add up the value of all of the squares.

 To figure volume, use the surface-area data derived above and multiply it by the average depth, thus developing a cubic-foot measurement of the vessel.
 To determine total gallonage, multiply the pool’s or spa’s cubic water footage by 7.48 — the number of gallons in a cubic foot of water.

-In most sizing charts for pools, temperature differential is primary factor along with surface area or volume.
+Temperature differential: In most sizing charts for pools, temperature differential is primary factor along with surface area or volume.
 Before you can determine temperature differential, however, you must first peg the desired water temperature.
 For pools, the American Red Cross recommends a range of 78- to 82 degrees Fahrenheit — a range that seems to satisfy most bathers.
-In a spa, the temperature should not exceed 104 degrees, as recommended by the Association of Pool & Spa Professionals.
+In a spa, the temperature should not exceed 104 degrees.

 Once you know the desired temperature, you need to determine the average ambient air temperature.
 Most experts recommend taking the average daily temperature during the coldest month when the vessel will be used.
 When you subtract the average ambient air temperature from the desired temperature, you’ve found the necessary temperature differential.